 Susannah has been watching over the Patuxent River from her bluff in front of the house since 1714

-The Dixon family farm, once part of Fenwick Manor, includes the gravestone of Susannah Lowe, the wife of Colonel Henry Lowe of the Maryland Militia.
-Susannah was the grand-daughter of Richard Bennett I, the colonial Governor of Virginia, and credited to be the settler of two States.
+Susannah’s Watch, once part of Fenwick Manor, also called “part of de la brooke”, includes the gravestone of Susannah (Bennett) (Darnall) Lowe, the wife of Colonel Henry Lowe of the Maryland Militia.
+Susannah was the grand-daughter of Richard Bennett I, the first colonial Governor of Virginia, and credited to be the settler of two States.
 Susannah’s father was Richard Bennett II, and mother Henrietta (Neal) Bennett.